Fibi66/Environment_Setup_AI_Agent/README.md

 An intelligent environment setup agent specializing in **Node.js**, **Python**, and **Java** projects.
 Automates dependency installation with language-specific executors and intelligent routing, ensuring proper setup order and graceful failure handling.
 Perfect for **polyglot projects**, **CI/CD pipelines**, and **rapid onboarding**.

-Our multi-agent system achieves 95%+ success rate across Windows (Administrator) and Ubuntu environments, with dedicated executors for each language that handle platform-specific package managers (npm/yarn, pip/venv, maven/gradle) and sequential dependency resolution.
+Our multi-agent system has been tested on sample projects across Windows and Ubuntu environments, with dedicated executors for each language that handle platform-specific package managers (npm/yarn, pip/venv, maven/gradle) and sequential dependency resolution.

 Powered by LangGraph workflow orchestration and LLM-based project analysis for dynamic technology detection.
-Delivers 10x faster environment configuration with fault-tolerant execution that continues even after partial failures.
+Features fault-tolerant execution that can continue even after partial failures, making setup more reliable than manual configuration.

 ## Supported Platforms